Catch the Carbon ‒ emissions reduced and carbon sinks and reservoirs increased in the land use sector

 Forest management recommendations will be updated on the basis of the most recent scientific knowledge and practical experiences.
 The review and further specification of the recommendations relating to climate change adaptation and mitigation is also under way.

 Forest area increased and forest loss reduced

 Finland’s forest area can be increased through afforestation.
-The aim is that from 2021 onwards a land owner would, subject to certain conditions, be eligible for financial support for the afforestation of wasteland.
-The government proposal concerning financial support for wasteland afforestation was circulated for comment until 6 July and it is to be submitted to Parliament in October 2020.
-The act is due to enter into force at the beginning of 2021.
-The support would be granted by the Forest Centres and the application is to be opened in the beginning of March 2021.
+From 2021 onwards a land owner can, subject to certain conditions, be eligible for financial support for the afforestation of wasteland.
+The act entered into force at the beginning of 2021.
+The support is granted by the Forest Centres.
 Areas considered suitable for afforestation are arable parcels excluded from agricultural use and former peat production areas.
 The measure is not intended for the afforestation of agricultural lands used for cultivation.
 Afforestation of meadows, pastures and clearings that are important in terms of their environmental and nature value is also not eligible.

 Because of the large forest area we have in Finland, forests are still being converted into built-up area and agricultural land (forest loss).
 The emissions from forest loss are quite high in Finland.
 Efforts are made to reduce the clearing of forest into agricultural land by developing the processing and utilisation of animal manure (incl. the biogas programme) and planning and advisory services.
 With respect to built-up areas, a charge to be collected for land use changes and other possible steering instruments are being considered.